Privacy of Dependent Users Against Statistical Matching: Conclusion

 \section{Conclusion}

 Resourceful adversaries can leverage statistical matching based on the prior behavior of users in order to break the privacy provided by PPMs.
-Our previous work has considered the requirements on anonymization and obfuscation for ``perfect'' user privacy to be maintained when traces are independent between users.
-However, in practice users show correlated data traces, as relationships between users establish dependence in their behavior.
-In this paper, we demonstrated that such dependencies degrade the privacy of PPMs, as the anonymization employed must be significantly increased to preserve perfect privacy, and often no degree of independent obfuscation of the traces can be effective.
-We also present preliminary results on dependent obfuscation to preserve user privacy.
+Our previous work has considered the requirements on anonymization and obfuscation for ``perfect'' user privacy when traces are independent between users.
+However, in practice users have correlated data traces, as relationships between users establish dependence in their behavior.
+In this paper, we demonstrated that such dependency degrades the privacy of PPMs, as the anonymization employed must be significantly increased to preserve perfect privacy, and often no degree of independent obfuscation of the traces can be effective. {The summary of the results is shown in Tables~\ref{table1} and~\ref{table2}.} We have also presented preliminary results on dependent obfuscation to {improve users' privacy}.